 We go play in as many different forests, beaches, mountains, and towns as possible, touching and smelling everything we can.

 We watch a huge variety of movies, but always from start to finish without interruption, so he gets the full story arc.
-For the big Disney blockbusters, we watch the Portuguese or Chinese translation.
+For the big Disney blockbusters, we watch the Portuguese or Chinese translations.

 And now, my point:

-The reason I’m finally writing about this is because I realized that I’m doing all of these things for myself, as much as for him.
+The reason I’m finally writing about this is because I realized that I’m doing all these things for myself as much as for him.

 By cultivating his long attention span, I’m cultivating my own.

 By entering his world, I’m letting go of my own, like meditation.

-By broadening his inputs, I’m broadening my own, and keeping a wide variety in my life.
+By broadening his inputs, I’m broadening my own.

 I thought I was being selfless.
-But actually these things benefit me as much as him, like most things we consider selfless.
+But actually, like most things we consider selfless, they benefit me as much as him.

 P.S.
 You won’t find his name or face online.
 I don’t think it’s right to put someone online without their permission.
 He’ll put himself online when he’s ready.